James Lankford: Race relations

 In June 2020, Lankford criticized President Trump's decision to walk to the St John's Episcopal Church near the White House, calling it "confrontational".
 In a BBC interview he said that racism passes on from one generation to the next, and he challenged families to invite a family of a different ethnicity to their home for a meal, to "allow friendship to develop where there has only been friendliness in the past".

 In January 2021, after Lankford questioned the validity of the 2020 presidential election, some Black Tulsa leaders called for him to resign from both the 1921 Race Massacre Centennial Committee and the Senate.
-They saw the false fraud allegations, which focused on primarily Black cities, as an attack on Black voters.
+They saw the fraud allegations, which focused on primarily Black cities, as an attack on Black voters.
 Lankford later apologized for his role in casting doubt on Black votes.

 2020 election

 After Joe Biden won the 2020 presidential election and Trump refused to concede, Lankford said he would intervene and ensure that Biden, the incoming president, would receive intelligence briefings.
 Shortly thereafter, he backtracked, said the media had twisted his words, and said "I'm not in a hurry, necessarily, to get Joe Biden these briefings."

 Lankford initially announced plans to object to the counting of some swing states' electoral votes as part of an attempt to overturn the 2020 United States presidential election, but he reversed course after the 2021 United States Capitol attack.
-He later apologized to his black constituents for his involvement in casting doubt on votes from predominantly black communities in several swing states.
+He later apologized for casting doubt on the validity of the presidential election results in several swing states.

 Lankford voted to acquit in the second impeachment trial of Donald Trump.

 On May 28, 2021, Lankford voted against creating the January 6 commission.